Two police officers in Texas shot while responding to suicide call: police

-Two Fort Worth, Texas police officers were shot on Friday when they responded to a possible suicide at a home on the south side of the city, police said.
+(Reuters) - Two Fort Worth, Texas police officers were shot on Friday when they responded to a suicide call at a home on the south side of the city, police said.

 One of the officers was shot multiple times while the other was shot once and suffered minor injuries when the round struck his protective vest, Fort Worth Police Department Marc Povero told a news conference aired on a local NBC affiliate.